 Thankfully, this too shall pass.
 Although the transition may cause a disruption in your baby’s sleep for a few days, I promise it’s not permanent.

-I have an entire post about transitioning your baby to a crib for the first time.
-There are tons of great tips to help the transition go smoothly!
+I have an entire post about when to move your baby to their own room and tips for transitioning your baby to a crib for the first time.
+There are tons of great tips to help the transition go smoothly.

 Bassinet to Crib Transition